 Fort McClary – Kittery

-Open 10 am to sunset daily from Memorial Day to Indigenous People's Day.
+Open daily, 10 a.m. to sunset, Memorial Day to Indigenous People’s Day

 For more than 275 years, a fort has stood to protect the approaches to the Piscataqua River at the southern gateway to Kittery, Maine.
 The buildings presently on the site represent several different periods of construction as the fort was upgraded and modified to meet the area’s defensive needs.